inkVerb/VIP/Cheat-Sheets/LAMP-Desktop.md

 Now, everything at
 - `/var/www/html/SOMETHING/`

-can be accessed in your browser at
+can be accessed in your browser at the web address
 - `localhost/SOMETHING/`

+**Always own it first!**
+- `sudo chown -R www-data:www-data /var/www/html/`

 ## MySQL via command line